scimma/scimma-admin/doc/hopauth_guide.md

 ### Granting Other Groups Access to Topics

-Since, by default, Hopskotch user who are not members of a group cannot access that group's topics, it may be desirable to grant such access in order to share data.
+Since, by default, Hopskotch users who are not members of a group cannot access that group's topics, it may be desirable to grant such access in order to share data.

 To manage access to a topic, locate the topic in the 'Manage Group Topics' page, and click the 'Edit' button.
 This will open the topic's management page.
 In the 'Manage Group Topics' page you can also delete the topic entirely.

 [![The management page for a topic](hopauth_screenshots/topic_management.png)](hopauth_screenshots/topic_management.png)

-The 'Manage Topic' page shows all currently granted permissions (read/write) for the topic (at the group level), gives the option to modify those permissions.
+The 'Manage Topic' page shows all currently granted permissions (read/write) for the topic (at the group level), and gives the option to modify those permissions.
 The owning group will have 'All' permission for the topic; this permission cannot be changed or removed as long as the topic exists.
 In this page you can also modify the topic's description, define its visibility and set the archiving option.

-One option to grant specific levels of access to specific groups is adding a group to a topic.
+One option to grant specific levels of access to specific groups is granting a group access to a topic.
 This can be done by clicking the 'Add' button next to a group's name in the 'Available Groups' section, then you will have to set the read/write permissions, once the group appears in the 'Added Groups' section.
 One this is done, members of the chosen group will have the option to add this permission to their credentials. :

 [![The management page for a topic, showing a permission granted to another group](hopauth_screenshots/topic_management_2.png)](hopauth_screenshots/topic_management_2.png)